ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureTransitionToHover.rst

 IProcedureTransitionToHover
 ===========================

-.. py:class:: IProcedureTransitionToHover
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureTransitionToHover

    object

    Interface used to access the options for a transition to hover procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureTransitionToHover

 Overview
 --------